farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 // Scope
 ```

-So now if we flip on `strict mode`, which we do by putting this `strict mode` fragment at the top of any scope, preferably at the top of our program, the top of our file, or at the top of any `function`.
+So now if we flip on `strict-mode`, which we do by putting this `strict-mode` fragment at the top of any scope, preferably at the top of our program, the top of our file, or at the top of any `function`.

-If we turn on `strict mode`, all the same processing is going to happen.
+If we turn on `strict-mode`, all the same processing is going to happen.
 But when we arrive at line 7 and we say, hey scope of `otherClass`, I have this **target reference** for `topic` ever heard of it?
 No, so we go to the `global scope` and we say, `global scope` have you ever heard of `topic`, and the `global scope` gonna respond with `ReferenceError`, never heard of it.

-> Whenever we are in `non-strict mode` (or `sloppy mode`), and we have a **target reference** for a `non-declared variable`, we will `auto create` it (`auto global`) in **run-time**.
+> Whenever we are in `non-strict-mode` (or `sloppy-mode`), and we have a **target reference** for a `non-declared variable`, we will `auto create` it (`auto global`) in **run-time**.
 >
-> And if in `non-strict mode`, we try to get `non-declared variable` that is in a **source position**, `global scope` throw us a `ReferenceError`.
+> And if in `non-strict-mode`, we try to get `non-declared variable` that is in a **source position**, `global scope` throw us a `ReferenceError`.

-> If we have any kind of reference (**target** or **source**) for `non-declared variable` in **`strict mode`**, `global scope` throw us a `ReferenceError` (instead of `auto create` it, if `non-declared variable` was in **target position**).
+> If we have any kind of reference (**target** or **source**) for `non-declared variable` in **`strict-mode`**, `global scope` throw us a `ReferenceError` (instead of `auto create` it, if `non-declared variable` was in **target position**).

 That's what we would like to happen all of the time.
-It now happens as the result of `strict mode`, we get a `ReferenceError`.
-So one of the many, many reasons why it would be good for us to be using `strict mode`.
+It now happens as the result of `strict-mode`, we get a `ReferenceError`.
+So one of the many, many reasons why it would be good for us to be using `strict-mode`.
 It will avoid mistakes like line 7, cuz it almost certainly a mistake, it should not be something we intentionally try to create `global`.

 > The difference between `TypeErrors` and `ReferenceErrors` are , `TypeErrors` are when we found the `variable` and the `value` that it is currently holding, is not legal to do whatever we're trying to do with it.
 Like trying to execute or access a `property` on an `undefined` or `null`, things like that, that's `TypeError`.
 > A `ReferenceError` is, when JavaScript engine couldn't find that `variable` on any scope that we have access to.

-**Q:** Is `strict mode` always pretty on `ES6`?
+**Q:** Is `strict-mode` always pretty on `ES6`?

-**A:** The `strict mode` is not always on.
-It's true that tools like `babel` and other transpilers basically always put the `strict mode` in there for us.
+**A:** The `strict-mode` is not always on.
+It's true that tools like `babel` and other transpilers basically always put the `strict-mode` in there for us.
-So if we're using transpired code, it was almost a virtual certainty that our code is running in `strict mode`.
-But JavaScript is not default the `strict mode` because then that would break a bunch of programs.
+So if we're using transpired code, it was almost a virtual certainty that our code is running in `strict-mode`.
+But JavaScript is not default the `strict-mode` because then that would break a bunch of programs.
 So that were written 20 years ago or something.
-So because of backwards compatible, we will always have to opt into `strict mode`.
+So because of backwards compatible, we will always have to opt into `strict-mode`.
-Another little caveat inside of certain kinds of mechanisms within `ES6` and going forward, it is assumed to be in `strict mode`.
-So we don't even type it, so inside of a `class`, or inside of `ES6 module`, inside of both of those, `strict mode` is assumed, we don't even have to put the `strict mode`, is just assume that, that code is running in `strict mode`.
-But as a general rule for JavaScript itself, it's not in `strict mode` unless we opt-in.
+Another little caveat inside of certain kinds of mechanisms within `ES6` and going forward, it is assumed to be in `strict-mode`.
+So we don't even type it, so inside of a `class`, or inside of `ES6 module`, inside of both of those, `strict-mode` is assumed, we don't even have to put the `strict-mode`, is just assume that, that code is running in `strict-mode`.
+But as a general rule for JavaScript itself, it's not in `strict-mode` unless we opt-in.

-> In the `babel` and other transpilers, basically always put the `strict mode` in there for us.
+> In the `babel` and other transpilers, basically always put the `strict-mode` in there for us.
 >
-> By default `ES6 class` and `ES6 module` are executed in the `strict mode`.
+> By default `ES6 class` and `ES6 module` are executed in the `strict-mode`.

 So in `stric mode`, we can't auto create `variables`, you have to declare them.